Jack Shields

-He represented the Alberta riding of Athabasca where he was first elected in the 1980 federal election and re-elected in 1984 and again in 1988.
+During his time as a Member of Parliament (MP), he represented the northeast Alberta riding of Athabasca.
+He was elected in the 1980, 1984, and 1988 federal elections.
 He served in the 32nd, 33rd and 34th Canadian Parliaments.

-In 1991, Shields incurred controversy for allegedly shouting "Shut up, Sambo" to Howard McCurdy, the sole black member of Parliament.
+In 1991, Shields incurred controversy for allegedly shouting "Shut up, Sambo" to New Democratic Party MP Howard McCurdy, the only black member of Parliament serving at the time.
 Shields denied ever making the comments.

 Shields left federal politics after his defeat in the 1993 federal election to David Chatters of the Reform Party; he lost over half of his vote from 1988.